 No active nests or nesting behaviors were observed during the field investigation.
-The creosote bush scrub plant community and various structures on-site provide suitable foraging and nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that have adapted to conditions in the Mojave Desert.
+The creosote bush scrub plant community provides suitable foraging and nesting habitat for year-round and seasonal avian residents, as well as migrating songbirds that have adapted to conditions in the Mojave Desert.
 A pre-construction nesting bird clearance survey shall be conducted within three (3) days prior to ground disturbance to ensure no nesting birds will be impacted from project implementaiton.